|

 the candidate, carrying a banner with the candidate's arms.

-come back from their place at the foot of Their Majesties' thrones to
+escorts) come back from their place at the foot of Their Majesties'

-accompany the candidate.
-If you want to do this, who would you choose?
+thrones to accompany the candidate.
+If you want to do this, who would

 - One candidate used a canopy, and it is still available